tdxj2020/VCation/README.md

 # VCation
-A test website of a potential startup offering Virtual Tourism
+A static website of a potential startup offering Virtual Tourism